|

 - Network quality

-isn't the same as network technology such as GSM, CDMA, or iDEN.
+isn't the same as network technology such as GSM, CDMA, EDGE,

-Rather it loosely refers to how often do you drop calls, and
+Rather it loosely refers to how often you drop

 not